 In order to change these settings at the cluster level rather than at the Pod or container, you need to implement a PodSecurityPolicy.
 Cluster administrators can use PodSecurityPolicies to ensure that all Pods in a cluster adhere to a minimum baseline policy that you define.

-The Google Kubernetes Engine node operating systems, both Container-Optimized OS and Ubuntu, apply the default Docker AppArmor security policies to all containers started by Kubernetes.
+The GKE node operating systems, both Container-Optimized OS and Ubuntu, apply the default Docker AppArmor security policies to all containers started by Kubernetes.
 You can view the profile's template on GitHub.
 Among other things, the profile denies the following abilities to containers:

 - Write files directly in